-A survey by Nielsen in 2019 revealed that a big chunk of consumers today are open to trying out new brands rather than sticking onto a preferred product.
+A recent survey by HelpLama revealed that a big chunk of consumers today are open to trying out new brands rather than sticking onto a preferred product.
 This means there is a huge opportunity for small businesses to dish out innovative products and steal customers away from legacy brands.

 However, that’s easier said than done at a time when PR and ad related spends are ballooning and big businesses are gobbling up smaller ones that show promise.
 In order to hold fort and expand its territory, a small business needs to make each penny in its branding budget count.